 Enabling the deep stops does not disable Recommended Safety Stops.
 Mandatory Safety Stops, for example due to continuous ascent rate violations, are still prompted.

 If a deep stop is violated, it does not cause the dive computer to go into an error (Er) mode.
 However, a penalty time is added to the subsequent decompression.
+In the MIXED mode, the Deep stops are always activated.

-With Deep Stops ON, the Recommended Safety Stops will still be activated at the end of the dive.
+NOTE With Deep Stops ON, the Recommended Safety Stops will still be activated at the end of the dive.